 General ATC Information

-Advanced Technical Certificates are designed for individuals who have already completed a degree (at least an associate degree) and are seeking advanced, specialized preparation in a particular career field to supplement their degree.
+Advanced Technical Certificates (A.T.C.) are designed for students who have already received an associate in science or an associate in applied science degree and are seeking an advanced, specialized program of instruction in a particular career field to supplement their degree.
 Eastern Florida State College offers Advanced Technical Certificates in a few limited career areas in which advanced training beyond the associate degree level is needed.

 Advanced Technical Certificate Graduation Requirements